 In spite of high quality, differentiated teaching, it may become evident that some students need increased levels of provision and support.

 In consultation with parents and their child, the desired outcomes, including expected progress and attainment, are agreed.

 A decision is then made as to whether this can be provided by adapting the school's core offer or whether something different or additional is required.

-All teachers and support staff, who work with the student, are made aware of their needs, the desired outcomes are carefully considered and the support is provided.
-In addition, any teaching strategies or approaches that are required are put in place to support learning.
+All teachers and support staff, who work with the student, are made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required are put in place.
 This is recorded on the student's individual Passport which is coproduced with parents and young people, reviewed termly and recorded on the School's information system.